-Wells Fargo fined $35 million for allegedly giving improper investment advice
+Wells Fargo fined $35 million in SEC settlement over investment advice

 But these types of ETFs can lead to devastating losses when held for more than a day and are traditionally recommended only for sophisticated investors.

-Wells Fargo recommended that some clients hold them for “months or years,” even though they had “moderate or conservative risk tolerances,” according to the SEC settlement.
+Wells Fargo recommended that some clients hold them for “months or years,” even though those clients had “moderate or conservative risk tolerances,” according to the SEC settlement.
 “Some of these clients had little or no relevant investing experience.”

 Wells Fargo said in a statement that it will no longer sell “single-inverse ETFs” in its “full-service brokerage” but that customers could still buy them from other providers.